 • Hydrogen cars: everything you need to know

 Road infrastructure will also be changing, with £255 million towards changing road layouts such as speed bumps, speed limits and roundabouts, in addition to reprogramming traffic lights.
-The Government will also invest £100 million towards improving the UK"s charging infrastructure.
+The Government will also invest £100 million in improving the UK"s electric vehicle charging infrastructure.

 While some will question whether £100 million is enough to bring the UK"s charging infrastructure up to standard by 2040, Chargemaster told Auto Express it believes "the UK"s charging infrastructure will be ready by 2040" to handle a sales ban on petrol and diesel cars.
 A spokesman told us: "Yes, we will be ready by 2040.
 The infrastructure is growing rapidly.
 Five years ago there were around 3,000 public charging points, today there is over 13,000 – and there"s a huge increase in home charging."

 Chargemaster also pointed out that the majority of charging takes place at home.
 "We see around 100,000 home charging sessions per week, compared to 5,000 public charging sessions."
 However, for those drivers without access to home charging, Chargemaster says it"s already rolling out 25 rapid charging stations per month and expects this to increase in the future.

 "Though funding from the Government is always welcome, the private sector is taking the lead here and we will be ready by 2040."

 However, Mike Hawes, chief executive of the Society of Motor Manufacturers and Traders said that it isn"t enough for just the private sector to contribute.
 "What is needed is all the different stakeholders [to contribute], Government, manufacturers, distribution networks, energy companies.
 One of the frustrations for manufacturers [that] have been putting vehicles on the market is that the infrastructure has not kept pace."